Youth Villages Visa Sponsorship Jobs USA

 - Bachelor's degree (preferred)

-- High School diploma or equivalent (required)
+- High School diploma (required)

 - Strong organizational skills and attention to detail